solana-labs/solana-program-library/governance/README.md

 ### Mint Governance account

 Mint governance account allows to setup a governance over a Mint account.
-The Governance program validates at creation time the current mint authority sing the transaction to create the governance and optionally can transfer the authority to the Governance account.
+The Governance program validates at creation time the current mint authority sign the transaction to create the governance and optionally can transfer the authority to the Governance account.
 Once setup the Mint Governance allows to create Proposals to execute mint instructions for the governed Mint.

 ### Token Governance account

 Token governance account allows to setup a governance over a Token account.
-The Governance program validates at creation time the current owner sing the transaction to create the governance and optionally can transfer the owner to the Governance account.
+The Governance program validates at creation time the current owner sign the transaction to create the governance and optionally can transfer the owner to the Governance account.
 Once setup the Token Governance allows to create Proposals to execute transfer instructions from the governed token account.